The Difference between Games and Gamification

 Gamification in the Workplace and Employee Engagement

 Gamification is increasingly everywhere in the world of apps.
 This is because it’s the best way to encourage engagement, promote competition, and reward achievement.
+Gamification strategies are widely used to increase engagement in the workplace by making tasks more interactive and motivating.
 There are numerous gamification examples showcasing its successful implementation across various industries such as marketing, workplace training, health and wellness, education, productivity, and fundraising.

 Gamification works just as well in lifestyle apps as in the workplace.
+By adding game elements like points, badges, and rewards, gamification encourages users to spend more time engaging with content.
+Gamification aims to increase the amount of time learners spend with training content, with the idea that more time spent training leads to better retention of material.
+For example, apps like Nike Run Club reward users with badges and track distance milestones to motivate exercise.
 Humans are social animals, but we’re also highly competitive.
 This has allowed us to evolve and thrive magnificently, after all.
 We enjoy the diversion games provide and can leverage their compelling power to achieve important, life-changing ends.

 Benefits and Drawbacks of Gamification